It’s an inconvenient fact: every theme park has to occasionally close its rides, shows, and restaurants for maintenance.

 Concept Art | Image © Disney

-That’s all the work scheduled for Hollywood Studios at the moment, but there could be more in the future.
+That’s all the work officially on the calendar for Hollywood Studios at the moment, but there will be more closures on the calendar in the future as work begins on several new rides and experiences.
 See Possible Future Closures below for additional information.

 What’s Closed at Animal Kingdom?

-Be sure to check the Seasonal Closures and Possible Future Closures sections of this page for hints at some potential upcoming Animal Kingdom refurbishments.
+Be sure to check the Seasonal Closures and Possible Future Closures sections of this page for hints at more potential upcoming Animal Kingdom refurbishments.

 One of the best ways to keep track of what’s happening in advance of your Disney vacation is to enlist the help of a Disney planning expert.